Lorenzoarc/db_survey/README.md

    - **Total**: 10 scenarios
    - **Description**: Georeferenced images of excavation sites with high precision.
 These images are useful for detailed analysis of terrain, structures, and other physical characteristics of excavation areas.
    - **GPS Data**: Embedded in EXIF metadata for each image.
+   - **Acquisition Mode**: Object-centric where possible, focusing on key objects of interest for detailed analysis.

 2. **Outdoor Scenarios (Including Park Scenarios)**
    - **Total**: 4 park scenarios, as part of the outdoor scenarios.
    - **Description**: These scenarios cover park areas with natural and man-made features, providing a detailed view of open outdoor spaces.
    - **Georeferencing**: The images are georeferenced with centimeter-level accuracy, with GPS coordinates stored in EXIF metadata.
+   - **Acquisition Mode**: Object-centric captures where applicable.

 3. **Indoor Scenarios**
    - **Total**: 2 indoor scenarios
    - **Description**: Indoor scenarios include detailed imagery of enclosed spaces, capturing various structures, equipment, and environments under controlled lighting and conditions.
    - **GPS Data**: Even though these scenarios are indoors, georeferenced data is included where applicable.
+   - **Acquisition Mode**: Object-centric focus on interior elements of interest.

 ## Image Specifications

 - **Resolution**: 1280x720 pixels
 - **Georeferencing**: Centimeter-level accuracy
 - **GPS Data**: Embedded in EXIF metadata for easy extraction
+- **Acquisition Method**: Object-centric captures where possible
 - **Formats**: Images are provided in standard formats (e.g., GeoTIFF, JPEG with EXIF) for easy integration into geospatial software.

 ### Example of EXIF GPS Data Extraction